Important Information

 Physical Play

-The Nursery believes that physical education is extremely important in helping our children to grown into active healthy adults.
+The Nursery believes that physical education is extremely important in helping our children to grow into active healthy adults.
 We pride ourselves in giving our children many opportunities to have fun whilst being active.

-We follow a garden equipment plan that ensures varied equipment is available covering all six areas of learning so it is not only a place to be active but also an environment to learn.
+We follow a garden equipment plan that ensures varied equipment is available covering all six areas of learning, so it is not only a place to be active but also an environment to learn.

 Outings